Panic Alarm Button Police UK: Free & Paid Options for Seniors (2026)

 Steps to get a police panic button in the UK:

-Find your ideal care home now!
+Find your safe care home now!

 Step 1: Contact your local police station: